 Signs and symptoms

 If we take a look at a list of symptoms that some are attributing to the condition, we can see that many breastfeeding challenges are being associated with tongue-tie.
 This is just one example I pulled off Facebook.
 You can find other even longer lists.

 It seems a bit of a leap to me to connect car-seat discomfort with tongue restriction.

 And I have seen a multitude of other ailments blamed on tied tongues: chest infections, rashes, asymmetrical muscular tightness, joint dysfunction, leaky gut, blood in the stool, food intolerances, nut allergy, difficulty eating, and digestive problems, drooling and inability to swallow normally, restless foetus, bed wetting, constipation, late crawling, worn out adrenal glands, mouth breathing and sleep disturbances, spinal deformity, ADHD and autism, webbed fingers syndrome, crowding of the teeth, conjunctivitis.
 One device on sale for training babies’ tongues lists a connection between tongue-tie and leukaemia in its marketing promotion.
-Umbilical hernia, craniosynostosis (that’s the premature fusing of bones in the skull), motion sickness and hating nappy changes, friction blisters, recessed chin, mental crease and overactive mentalis, even sudden infant death syndrome—all are, I’m told, associated with ties.
+Umbilical hernia, craniosynostosis (that’s the premature fusing of bones in the skull), motion sickness and hating nappy changes, friction blisters, recessed chin, mental crease, overactive mentalis, perfectly normal milk-tongue, and even sudden infant death syndrome—all are, I’m told, associated with ties.
 [Have you noticed this list is growing?]
 Today (4th July 2019), I read one woman claim that her 89-year old mother’s dementia was caused by tongue-tie.